 Karl has played a leading role in numerous successful patent enforcement and licensing campaigns on behalf of the firm's clients.
 Clients also rely on Karl for advice regarding infringement, validity and patentability opinions, IP valuation, joint ventures, IP licensing, and other related business decisions.

 Vaxcel Int’l Co., Ltd. v.
 HeathCo, LLC, et al. (N.D.
 Ill.
 2015).
-Representing defendant in patent litigation involving dimmable LED lighting technology.
+Represented defendant in patent litigation involving dimmable LED lighting technology.
 Obtained favorable settlement on a confidential basis.

 Somaltus, LLC v.
 Auto Meter Prods., Inc. (E.D.
 Tex.
 2015).
-Representing defendant in patent litigation involving automobile battery testing and charging technology.
+Represented defendant in patent litigation involving automobile battery testing and charging technology.
 Obtained favorable settlement on a confidential basis.

 Olivistar, LLC v.
 The Chamberlain Group, Inc. (E.D.
 Tex.
 2015).
 Represented defendant in patent infringement action involving network control of garage door openers.
 Obtained favorable settlement on a confidential basis.

 Bullets2Bandages, LLC v.
 Caliber Corp.
 (S.D.
 Cal.
 2014).
 Represented Caliber in defense of a trademark infringement action.
 Case was settled in six months with Caliber taking assignment of the registered trademarks.

-Milbon Co., Ltd., et al. v.
-Hair Color Research Group, Inc., et al. (N.D.
+Milbon Co., Ltd. et al. v.
+Hair Color Research Group, Inc. et al. (N.D.
 Ill.
 2013).
 Represented Milbon in this action for trademark infringement.
 Settlement negotiations resulted in an agreed permanent injunction and judgment being entered in favor of Milbon.